myspc-development/art-test/docs/ArtPulse_Plugin_Documentation.md

 The settings page lives under **Settings \u2192 ArtPulse AI**.

 1. Enter your OpenAI API key.
 2. (Optional) Customize the prompts used for tag generation and bio summaries.
+Leave the fields blank to use the plugin defaults.
 3. Use the built-in tester to send sample text to the REST endpoints and preview the AI response.

 Example values: